The UNSW Assessment Policy provides detailed guidance on assessment approaches and strategies at UNSW.

 These recordings and presentations related to assessment can be found on the respective Moodle course sites (self-enrolment key provided)

-- Connections Seminar on August 27, 2018: Assessment provides credible information on student achievement presented by Professor Philip Jones, Assessment Lead, Office of the Pro Vice-Chancellor (Education) (self-enrolment key: unswconnections)
+- Connections Seminar on 27 August 2018: Assessment provides credible information on student achievement presented by Professor Philip Jones, Assessment Lead, Office of the Pro Vice-Chancellor (Education), UNSW. (self-enrolment key: unswconnections)

-The office of PVC-Education is conducting Digital Assessment pilots with different technologies and processes with the aim of scaling UNSW wide.
+The office of PVC-Education is conducting Digital Assessment pilots with different technologies and processes with the aim of scaling use UNSW wide.
+The currently active pilots change over time so be sure to check back again in the future.

 You may get involved in pilots by completing the Expression of Interest form.